wxyhly/ordmap/readme.md

 ## OrdMap
 An online map from ordinal zero to ordinal EBO.
-This map uses both BOCF and Veblen notation.
+This map uses both BOCF?MOCF and Veblen notation.
+Caution: MOCF after BHO may contain many bugs.
 ### PC Control
 - Drag to move, mousewheel to zoom in/out.
 - KeyT/G to adjust scaling speed.